 - Drug Overdose is caused by the intake of any drug in dosage that is higher than recommended.
-The drug may be swallowed, inhaled, or injected
+The drug may be swallowed, inhaled, injected, or applied

 - This intake could be accidental, or in some cases intentional, to bring self-harm